MaxDesiatov/swift-index/README.md

 > Centralized package index for [SwiftPM](https://github.com/apple/swift-package-manager).

 The idea behind `swift-index` is that even centralized indices can be decentralized.
 This repo is a prototype of a swift-index compatible server.
-All it does is translating other centralized search APIs (CocoaPods, Swift Package Catalog) into a `swift-index` form.
+All it does is translating other centralized search APIs (CocoaPods, Swift Package Catalog, SwiftModules) into a `swift-index` form.
 The idea is to create thin frontends to more package indices out there.
 Then, users would opt-in to particular centralized indices in their `Package.swift` manifest file (not yet implemented) and SwiftPM would only need to understand communication with a `swift-index` compatible server (whoever maintains it).

 (This is a WIP prototype only created to start a conversation around a centralized package index for SwiftPM.
 You're welcome to comment and hack away.)